rashidRizvi98/express-md/README.md

 });
 ```

-### Q: I updated one of my Markdown documents, but `express-md` is still showing the old version.
+### Q: I updated one of my markdown docs, but is still showing the old version

 The old version of the document is cached, either by `express-md` or by your web browser.